 Before training the network, we prepare the training dataset, including training images (SAR images) and their corresponding ground truth images.
-The ground truth images have two classes: the ice mélange region is set as zero, and the non-ice-mélange region (including both glacier and bedrock regions) is set as one (Fig. S2).
-The ground truth images are derived by converting the vector of manually delineated calving fronts to rasters using GDAL.
-Manual delineation is simple on most TSX images.
-However, it is challenging to delineate the calving fronts on few TSX images acquired in winter and spring because the boundaries are obscured due to snow cover and sea ice bonding.
-For each of these obscure images, we use its temporally closest image with a clear calving front as a reference, and require that our manually-delineated fronts are smooth (Fig. S3).
+The ground truth images have two classes: the ice mélange region is set as zero, and the nen ice mélange region (including both glassier and bedroek regions) is set as one (Fig. S1).
+The ground truth images are on most TSX images.
+However, it is challenging to delineate the calving fronts on few TSX images acquired in winter and spring because the boundaries are obscured due to snow covering and sea ice bonding.
+For each of these obscure images, we use its temporally closest image with a clear calving front as a reference, and require that our manually-delineated fronts are smooth (Fig. S4).